mcphail/speccydev/README.md

 Several useful VSCode extentsions will be installed, including a Z80 assembly language server, Z80 and C debugger, Makefile support, BASIC syntax highlighter and more.

 Thanks to the many authors of these wonderful tools and extensions; to think what we could have made with these in 1985!

+## Breaking changes from v1.x

+The newest release of z88dk has been included.
+This brings substantial improvements over v2.3, but I cannot guarantee it will compile your code in the same way.
+If this causes problems, please use an older version of the devcontainer.

 ## Install